Master of ScienceApplied Urban Science

 The Urban Science Intensive is a two-semester capstone sequence that is the experiential learning focus of the program.
 At its core, it is team-based work on a real-world urban problem, combining problem identification and evaluation, data collection and analysis, data visualization and communication, and finally, solution formulation and testing.
 Students work on integrated teams with CUSP Agency and Industry Partners exploring the project’s Social Impact.
 The outcome of the Intensive involves the integration of multiple technical and urban skill sets from each student’s specialization area in their tracks and electives.

-Global Immersions and Data Dives
+Global Data Dives

 As part of the co-curricular education at CUSP, students have the opportunity to participate in a Winter Week immersion (mid-January) program in one of the leading smart cities around the world.
 This mini-course targets the global perspective on “urban” skills needed to link data science with the public good.
 The second global opportunity at CUSP is the Spring Break Data Dive, where students travel to different cities around world to work on actual urban challenges using the analytics skills developed during the program.
 In the Data Dive, the host city provides their data sets and a specific urban problem; students bring their expertise to answer the questions and solve the problems using informatics techniques.